davidklaing/kendrick/src/kendrick.md

 # Get one word per row.
 tidy_kendrick <- kendrick %>% unnest_tokens(word, lyrics)

-# Remove the stop words.
+# Remove stop words.
+(These are words like "the" and "a", which only carry syntactic meaning.)
 cleaned_kendrick <- tidy_kendrick %>%
         anti_join(stop_words)